Rutgers-ZRG/EosNet/README.md

 ## License

-This project is built on the [CGCNN](https://github.com/txie-93/cgcnn) framework by Tian Xie.
+The v1 (CGCNN) backbone is based on the [CGCNN](https://github.com/txie-93/cgcnn) framework by Tian Xie.